prisma-korea/prisma-remix-boilerplate/CONTRIBUTING.md

   }
   ```

 - The component style should be fully customizable.
-Also, try to group style props to specify them in single object which gives advantage on simplifying style props.
+Also, try to place style props into single object to simplifying style props.

   ```ts
   type ClassNames = {